 The Department of Trade and Industry has confirmed that the work of Ecolabel South Africa is in line with the goal of greening South African industry.
 The 2011 National Strategy of Sustainable Development includes ecolabelling in its Action Plan for Sustainable Development and Consumption since ecolabels are seen as a means to improve and change environmental behaviour without overt government action..

 17 December 2015

-One of South Africa’s foremost retailers, Pick n Pay, has shown support for Ecolabel South Africa by choosing to participate in our pilot project for all-purpose cleaners.
+One of South Africa’s foremost retailers, Pick n Pay, has shown support for Ecolabel South Africa by choosing to participate in our pilot project.
 The retailer has proposed its brand name all-purpose cleaning product for the purposes of verification and certification in the Ecolabel South Africa pilot project.

 17 June 2015